xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

 ---
 # Installation
+#### :point_right: OPTION
+> These instructions will use the Generic service connection and Invoke REST API task/gate.
+You can follow these [instructions](AzureDevOps/src/xm-extension/README.md) to build and install an example Azure DevOps extension that will work with this example.

 ## xMatters - Setup Inbound Trigger
 #### :blue_book: NOTE
 > If you do not already have an xMatters user specifically for integrations it is recommended to create one.
 This account should only be used for integrations and not need web login permissions.